The Vikings Return

 In this year came Olaf [Anlaf ] and Swein [Swegen] to London-town, on the Nativity of St Mary [i.e. 8th September], with 4-and-ninety ships …

 Olaf is Olaf Tryggvason – purportedly great-grandson of Harald Fairhair, whom saga tradition credits with becoming, round-about 890, the first king of Norway.
 Swein is Swein Forkbeard, king of Denmark.
 Swein’s father, Harald Bluetooth, in a runic inscription on a monument to his parents (at Jelling, on the Jutland peninsula), declares that he, Harald: “won for himself all of Denmark and Norway and made the Danes Christian.”
-Swein overthrew his father in about 987.[*] Returning to the events of 994; in early September Olaf and Swein showed-up at London:
+Swein overthrew his father in about 987.

 … and then they were obstinately fighting against the town [burh], and would also have set it on fire.
 But they sustained more harm and evil than they ever supposed that any townspeople could do to them.
 For the holy Mother of God, on that day, manifested her mercy to the townspeople, and delivered them from their foes.
 And they then went thence, and wrought the greatest evil that ever any army could do, in burning, and harrying, and in man-slayings, as well by the sea-coast, as in Essex, and in Kent, and in Sussex, and in Hampshire.
-And at last they took them horses, and rode as far as they would, and were doing unspeakable evil.
+And at last they took them horses, and rode as widely as they wanted, and were doing unspeakable evil.
 Then the king and his councillors resolved that they should be sent to, and promised tribute and food, provided that they would cease from ravaging; and they then accepted that.
 And all the army then came to Southampton, and there took winter-quarters; and there they were fed from all the realm of the West Saxons, and they were paid 16 thousand pounds of money.

 Anglo-Saxon Chronicle Manuscripts C, D and E

-At this point, Swein (for the time being) disappears from the scene – perhaps he is the Swein son of Harald recorded by Welsh annals, who ravaged the Isle of Man in 995 – but Æthelred’s dealings with Olaf were not yet complete.
+At this point, Swein (for the time being) disappears from the scene – presumably he is the Swein son of Harald recorded by Welsh annals, who ravaged the Isle of Man in 995 – but Æthelred’s dealings with Olaf were not yet complete.
 He despatched Ælfheah, bishop of Winchester, and Æthelweard, ealdorman of the Western Shires (and chronicler), to Olaf’s ships.
 They left hostages to guarantee Olaf’s safety:

 … and they then led Olaf with great ceremony to the king at Andover.
 And King Æthelred received him at the bishop’s hand [i.e. as his godfather], and royally gifted him.
 And Olaf then promised him, as he also fulfilled, that he would never again come with hostility to England.